 Is Christian Intensive Counseling for Me?

 If you are frustrated with weekly counseling appointments that end in 50 minutes (just when you get to the “digging in” place) or if you need to pull away and address your issues in a confidential setting away from the distractions of daily life, you will love the intensive sabbatical format.
 This type of therapy accelerates the healing process and can accomplish in one or two weeks what takes “normal counseling” years.
-Click Here for a Video Testimonial about “Why Christian Intensive Counseling was so much better for me.”
+Click Here for a Video Testimonial of a client’s experience at A’nesis.

 Is this an Inpatient Program?